 This is imperative because, while there are many women in business, many of those businesses are micro businesses which are sometimes barely meeting their needs.
 While some may be doing better, in most cases, none of the entrepreneurs have businesses that can run without them.
 Many of them are of the same type (hair, nails, food) and very few are positioned to significantly increase output or export their products or services.
 This can be attributed to various issues such as lack of confidence, lack of skills, lack of knowledge, lack of contacts and lack of finances.

 Therefore, we have to address these issues so that women entrepreneurs are positioned to grow their businesses, employ people and export their goods and services.
 We must also help them to innovate and perpetuate the same types of businesses.
 Above all, we need to help women to create businesses that can operate without them because women, as we all know, are very often the caretakers in the home as well as the ones having to earn income from their business.

 The good news is that this is not only an area that is of concern to us in Barbados; it is a global concern.
 That means we can learn from and work with global agencies to address these issues to help our women entrepreneurs, which will, in turn, help our economy and provide us all with a better quality of life.

-(Donna Every is an author, international speaker and trainer.
-She is also the Barbados Ambassador for Women’s Entrepreneurship Day, the Barbados Facilitator for the InfoDev WINC Acceleration Programme and the Barbados Affiliate for the FundRiseHer Campaign.
+Donna Every is an author, international speaker, and trainer.
+She was the Barbados Ambassador for Women’s Entrepreneurship Day (2014-2016) and is the Barbados Facilitator for the WINC Acceleration Program.